With Christmas fast approaching, are you ready to splash the cash? Check out our tips for sustainable spending.

-The ‘bank of mum and dad’ or the ‘bank of granny and granddad’ are helping many people buy their first home.
-By assisting family members with their mortgage deposit, parents and grandparents are often using their savings.
-This is referred to as a gifted deposit.
+In addition to releasing equity, family members can also assist by using their savings as a gifted deposit.
 A gifted deposit is a sum of money that is given by a family member to form all or part of a deposit for a deposit to buy a property.
 You should always seek independent legal advice prior to entering into such an agreement.

-Deposit assistance from mum and dad can also sometimes be provided through an alternative mortgage deal on their existing home (even if they don’t have a mortgage on it already) or by them becoming a joint borrower on your new mortgage.
+Deposit assistance from relatives can also sometimes be provided through an alternative mortgage deal on their existing home (even if they don’t have a mortgage on it already) or by them becoming a joint borrower on your new mortgage.
 Most lenders will help you understand what deals are available for your circumstances, and if this is an option suitable to you and your family.

 Affordable housing schemes